parse-community/parse-server/README.md

 });
 ```

-For a full list of available options, run `parse-server --help`.
+For a full list of available options, run `parse-server --help` or take a look at [Parse Server Configurations](http://parseplatform.org/parse-server/api/master/ParseServerOptions.html).

 ## Logging